Aroon Indicator – Technical Analysis

 Looking at the chart below, you can easily see around the middle of the chart where the Aroon-Up indicator line (shown in red) crosses up over the Aroon-Down indicator line (shown in blue), correctly indicating a bullish trend.

-Cautionary Note: A glance at the right hand side of the chart shows that a bearish Aroon indicator crossover is rather late in signaling a trend change from bullish to bearish, not occurring until after nine down days in a row in the market, during which price had already fallen substantially.
+Cautionary Note: A glance at the far right-hand side of the chart shows that a bearish Aroon indicator crossover is rather late in signaling a trend change from bullish to bearish, not occurring until after nine down days in a row in the market, during which price had already fallen substantially.
 However, a trader might have taken the downturn of the Aroon-Up indicator as a sign of the uptrend weakening and, combined with looking at price action, decided to make a judicious exit from the market prior to the actual Aroon-Up/Aroon-Down bearish crossover.

 Some versions of the Aroon combine the two indicators into a single Aroon indicator that, like other oscillators, has values ranging from -100 to +100.
 In the single indicator version of the Aroon, values around the middle zero line indicate the absence of a trend, a market that is ranging or in a consolidation phase prior to forming a trend.
 Values above +50 indicate a bullish trend and values below -50 indicate a bearish trend.
 The single version of the Aroon is shown in the chart below.
 Dark blue rectangular boxes are drawn around the Aroon indicator line to show where it reaches levels either above +50 or below -50.
-Note how price action, either staying above or falling below the uppermost trendline drawn in the main chart window confirms the change in direction indicated by the Aroon indicator.
-Also note the additional confirmation of a trend change that comes from the extremely high volume levels (shown at the bottom of the main chart window) that occur at the peak of the uptrend and the beginning of the sell-off.
+Note how price action, either staying above or falling below the uppermost trendline drawn in the main chart window confirms the change in the direction indicated by the Aroon indicator.
+Also, note the additional confirmation of a trend change that comes from the extremely high volume levels (shown at the bottom of the main chart window) that occur at the peak of the uptrend and the beginning of the sell-off.
 The dotted line in the middle of the Aroon indicator window is the zero line.

 Market analysts and traders can obtain a number of trading signals from the Aroon indicators.

 Trading signals can be obtained from Aroon crossovers.
-Crossovers of the two Aroon indicators, either the Aroon-Up indicator making a bullish crossover above the Aroon-Down indicator, or the Aroon-Down indicator making a bearish crossover to above the Aroon-Up indicator, are generally interpreted as trend change or market reversal signals.
+Crossovers of the two Aroon indicators, either the Aroon-Up indicator making a bullish crossover above the Aroon-Down indicator, r the Aroon-Down indicator making a bearish crossover to above the Aroon-Up indicator, are generally interpreted as trend change or market reversal signals.

 However, as with most momentum oscillator indicators, the Aroon is prone to generating false signals during volatile, choppy trading action.
 Therefore, traders are wise to look for confirming price and volume action rather than acting based on the Aroon indicator alone.

 Trading signals can also come from high Aroon values.
-In the two-indicator version of the Aroon, values above 70 and nearer 100 indicating a strong trend.
+In the two-indicator version of the Aroon, values above 70 and nearer 100 indicate a strong trend.
 Conversely, Aroon values of 30 or below indicate a weak trend.
 As already stated, in the single-indicator version of the Aroon, strong trends are indicated by values greater than +50 or -50.

 Paradoxically, very high Aroon values, right at or very near 100, are sometimes interpreted as early warning signals of an upcoming trend change or corrective market reversal.
 If the Aroon-Up value remains at or near 100, this is interpreted by some market analysts as indicating overbought conditions in a market that make a sell-off likely.
 If the Aroon-Down indicator stays around 100 for several time periods, this may be interpreted to represent oversold conditions in a market, thereby presaging a rally to the upside.